Mikkomario/Utopia-Scala/Vault-Coder/README.md

   - Alternatively you may specify **"reference"** -property with just a single reference as a string

 ### Data Type Object Structure
+The following section assumes you're creating a data type that matches to a single database column.
+If you're creating a multi-column data type, please check the [Multi-Column Data Types](#multi-column-data-types) -section as well.

 When specifying a custom data type object, you need to specify the following properties:
 - **"type": String** - A reference to this data type, including the full class-path as well as possible type parameters.
 - **"sql": String** - An sql representation of this data type.
 For example, `"VARCHAR(32)"`.